sh4hr0uz/sh4hr0uz/README.md

 ## Shahrouz Khoshdel

 I am a computer engineer with strong background in operating system(Linux and *BSD) and network.
-I am interested in Data Science and Machine Learning.
+I am interested in Data analytics and Data Science.

 ## Technologies
 <!--